matthewsouther/educator-emily/src/pages/index.md

   about setting children free to soar.  "
 services:
   - heading: Homeschool Coaching
-    description: "Coaching sessions are designed to help you through the challenges of homeschooling.
-Wherever you are on your homeschooling journey, I will listen to what's been working and not working and any fears and ambitions you have.
+    description: "Wherever you are on your homeschooling journey, I will listen to your experience.
 Then I will coach you through creating a learning environment that fosters self-direction, a love of learning, and family connection. "
     blurbs:
       - image: /img/light2.jpg
         text: >